 The water heater is probably the most underrated machine in your home.
-Really – without the water heater, you don’t have any of the following:
+Really – without the water heater, you wouldn’t have any of the following:

 - Steamy showers

 - Disinfected dishes

 - Clean towels and sheets

 - Hot water, period.

 Given the significance of the water heater, do you really know enough about it?
 We’re here with a few things to keep in mind when it comes to servicing, maintaining, and replacing your water heater.

 The average lifespan of residential water heaters is between ten and twelve years.